marvill85/animation_stepper/README.md

 # Maya Stepper Mask

 **Maya Stepper Mask** is a Python toolkit for Autodesk Maya that simplifies frame stepping management and scene control.
-It provides a customizable UI, utility functions, and smart filtering for NURBS and constraint nodes, helping artists and technical directors streamline stepper workflows in Maya.
+It provides a customizable UI, utility functions, and smart filtering for NURBS and constraint nodes, helping artists and technical directors streamline fps workflows in Maya.

 ## Features